danadria/danadria.github.io/_pages/about.md

 <div style="text-align: justify;">

-If you want to learn more about AI systems in healtcare, chat about one of my projects, collaborate, or consult me about your present work, feel free to reach out.
-My tent is always open!
+If you want to learn more about AI systems in healtcare, chat about one of my projects, collaborate, or consult me about your present work, feel free to reach out!
+My tent is open.

 <br>
 <br>